folio-labs/folio-order-import-tool/README.md

-# order-import-poc
+# FOLIO Order import tool

-Proof of concept workaround needed until FOLIO supports importing MARC records to create orders.
+Workaround for importing orders from MARC records until FOLIO data import supports importing MARC records to create orders.

-### What does it do?
+## What does it do?

 * It takes an uploaded file that contains MARC records and creates orders, instances, holdings, items and MARC records for each.